Ayoub El Harrak

-Ayoub El Harrak (born 28 January 1999) is a Belgian professional footballer who plays as a midfielder for the Belgian club URSL Visé.
+Ayoub El Harrak (born 28 January 1999) is a Belgian professional footballer who plays as a midfielder for the Belgian club Tienen.

 Professional career

 El Harrak made his professional debut with K.A.S.
 Eupen in a Belgian First Division A 3–1 loss to Beerschot on 19 May 2018.
 On 13 June 2019, El Harrak signed his first professional contract with Eupen.

 In August 2020, it was announced that El Harrak signed a three-year contract with URSL Visé.